Tales of The Riverbank in Durham (and more)

 Snow covered log floating in the river

-Even the logs floating in the river had a layer of snow, with just the signs of the birds feet in the snow, leaving evidence that wildlife still thrives in the river when the weather turns bleak.
-I have seen Cormorants here, Otters swimming and even the odd Kingfisher adding a flash of colour.
+Even the logs floating in the river had a layer of snow, with just the signs of the birds feet, leaving evidence that wildlife still thrives in the river when the weather turns bleak.
+I have seen Cormorants here, Otters swimming and even the odd Kingfisher adding a flash of colour as it zooms by.

 The weir, boathouses and Prebends Bridge in the snow